mit-orcd/orcd-docs-edit/docs/accessing-orcd/ssh-troubleshooting.md

 ```bash
 ssh-keygen -R orcd-login.mit.edu
 ```
 Then reconnect and type `yes` when prompted.
-This is common after system maintenance.
+This is sometimes happens after system maintenance.

 !!! warning
     If this happens repeatedly without any maintenance, contact [orcd-help@mit.edu](mailto:orcd-help@mit.edu).